Article | Last updated: 2017-10-12 | Ministry of Finance

-The nominal return on the Fund was 6.9 percent in 2016 as measured in the currency basket of the Fund.
-The return on the equity portfolio was 8.7 percent, whilst the fixed-income portfolio delivered a return of 4.3 percent.
-The real estate investments returned 0.8 percent, cf. figure below
+The nominal return on the Fund was 6.5 percent in the first half of 2017 as measured in the currency basket of the Fund.
+The return on the equity portfolio was 9.1 percent, whilst the fixed-income portfolio delivered a return of 1.9 percent.
+The real estate investments returned 2.7 percent, cf. figure below.

 Measured in international currency